 Because they have forgotten the past and turned to idols, God is calling them to answer for their actions.
 Not only the adults but even their grandchildren.
 We may ask how God could say that He is bringing charges against the "children's children" and the simple answer is that God knows that the people are not going to turn back to Him for three generations.
 The older adults had not taught their children the things of God and so they cannot teach their children what they do not know themselves.
 It is as if God were speaking to our country today with the way parents are no longer teaching their children about God.
 Some children get a dose of knowledge on a Sunday morning but for the rest of the week they get no training at all in the things of God.
 How, then, will they be able to teach their children?

-Cross over to the coasts of Kittim and look, send to Kedar and observe closely; see if there has ever been anything like this: Has a nation ever changed its gods?
-(Yet they are not gods at all.)
-But my people have exchanged their Glory for worthless idols.
-Be appalled at this, O heavens, and shudder with great horror,' declares the Lord.
+Cross to the coasts of the Kitti'im and look; send to Kedar and observe closely; see if anything like this has happened before: has a nation ever exchanged its gods (and theirs are not gods at all!)?
+Yet my people have exchanged their Glory for something without value.
+Be aghast at this, you heavens!
+Shudder in absolute horror!" says ADONAI.

 God tells the people to check out the coasts of Cyprus (an island off to the west of Israel) as well as the deserts of Saudi Arabia (off to the east of Israel) to see if anything like this has ever happened before.
 Then God gets specific with what they have done and that is they traded the presence of God in their lives for the worthless idols that they created.
 All of heaven shudders at this and how ridiculous it is but the same thing is happening more and more today.
 We need to stop and ask ourselves a question about all of the material things in our lives: What's it really worth?

-'My people have committed two sins: They have forsaken me, the spring of living water, and have dug their own cisterns, broken cisterns that cannot hold water.'
+"For my people have committed two evils: they have abandoned me, the fountain of living water, and dug themselves cisterns, broken cisterns, that can hold no water!

 Not only did God's people reject Him but they actually replaced Him with things that they created themselves.
 That is not only misplaced trust but it is a very bad trade because a spring does not end and does not need maintenance to keep the water flowing.
 A cistern requires work to keep it to where it can hold water.
 We, too, can either choose the "spring of living water" or we can try to do things on our own.